lucasdillmann/dynamic-query/README.md

 and forward it to a repository.

-The value provided as the `DynamicQuerySpecification` instance will be retrieved by automatically parsing the value from the "query" request parameter.
+The value provided as the `DynamicQuerySpecification` instance will be retrieved by automatically parsing the value from the "query" request parameter (name can be changed by configuration).
 When such parameter doesn't exist in the request, a null value will be provided to the controller.

 ```xml
 <dependencies>